ColoradoCare Part 4: “Health Price Discrimination in Colorado”

 There are two ways for Coloradans, and potentially the 21-person panel, to view this information.
 They could celebrate the 63 percent discount that managed care networks have achieved, or they could rage that they’re being charged over six times the Medicare reimbursement that’s based on actual cost of services or that they are actually paying 229 percent of the Medicare reimbursement.
 In other words, two people — one covered by Medicare and the other by private insurance — could enter the same hospital on the same day for the same procedure and one would pay almost $20,000 more.

 This doesn’t really matter because insurance pays these claims…right?
-Insurance is simply the financing mechanism for the cost of healthcare services.
+Health insurance is simply the financing mechanism for the cost of healthcare services.
 With Amendment 69, the procedure is directly funded with taxes and would state taxpayers be willing to pay more than double the amount that federal taxpayers pay?

 The debate over the federal government’s role in healthcare didn’t end with the Affordable Care Act (ACA).
 The passage of the ACA signaled the start and not the end.
 Similarly, the debate over the government’s role in uncovering and potentially dealing with healthcare price discrimination in the state of Colorado won’t end with the passage or failure of Amendment 69…this is only the beginning.